Executive Coaching for Senior Women in Technology

 You're smart enough to know what you need to do.

-It's about helping you unearth what you want to do, even in the face of challenges, and embrace that mindset more quickly every time.
+Instead, our work together is about helping you unearth what you want to do, even in the face of challenges, and embrace that mindset more quickly every time.

-In our monthly video calls, I ask questions specific to your situation based on what you're saying—and what you're not saying.
+In our monthly video calls, I ask questions specific to your situation based on what you're saying, and what you're not saying.

-These questions emerge from our real-time conversation as I listen and observe your energy as you talk about to your challenges, beliefs and assumptions.
+I listen and observe your energy as you talk about to your challenges, beliefs and assumptions.

-Throughout, I challenge your assumptions and help you recognise the evidence of your wins - both of which move you forward.
+Throughout, I challenge your assumptions and help you recognise the evidence of your wins, both of which move you forward.

 When you discover your solutions through our discussion, you own them.